Giant house spider: Distribution and habitat

-E. atrica is found in Europe, Central Asia and Northern Africa.
+E. atrica is found in Europe, Central Asia, and Northern Africa.
 It was unwittingly introduced to the Pacific Northwest of North America circa 1900 due to human activity and has strongly increased in numbers for the last century.

-In the last few years the spider has been found in several European countries in which it was previously not recorded, like Estonia, Latvia and Lithuania.
+The spider has been found in several European countries in which it was previously not recorded, like Estonia, Latvia, and Lithuania.
 It is recorded in the checklist of Danish spider species, and is also found in Iceland.

 The giant house spider's original habitat consists mostly of caves, or dry forests where it is found under rocks, but it is a common spider in people's homes.

-Biology and behavior
+Biology and behaviour

 The webs built by the giant house spider are flat and messy with a funnel at one end.
 They do not contain sticky threads.
 The spider lurks in the funnel until a small invertebrate happens to get trapped in the web, at which point the spider runs out and attacks it.
-They usually build their webs in corners (on both the floor and ceiling), between boxes in basements, behind cupboards, in attics, or any other area that is rarely disturbed by large animals or humans.
-They are also often found near window openings.
+They usually build their webs in corners (on both the floor and ceiling), between boxes in basements, behind cupboards, in attics, or any other area that is rarely-disturbed by large animals or humans.
+They are also often found near window-openings.

-E. atrica normally lives for two or three years, but lifetimes of up to six years have been observed.
+E. atrica normally lives for two or three years, but life-times of up to six years have been observed.
 While the female only leaves its nest to feed, males can often be seen wandering around houses during the late summer and early autumn looking for a mate.
 Males can be found from July to October, adult females occur all year.

-At least 60 spiderlings emerge from an egg sac.
-Unusual for spiders, they are subsocial at this stage: they remain together for about a month, but do not cooperate in prey capture.
+At least 60 spiderlings emerge from an egg-sac.
+Unusual for spiders, they are subsocial at this stage: They remain together for about a month, but do not co-operate in prey-capture.
 The amount of cannibalism correlates with the amount of available food.
 E. atrica molts seven or eight times before reaching the immature adult state, and after a final molt reaches maturity.

-Like most spiders, the spider possesses venom to subdue its prey.
-Since E. atrica bites can penetrate human skin on occasion, the effects of agatoxin might be felt by bite victims, though these spiders will not bite unless provoked.
+Like most spiders, it possesses venom to subdue its prey.
+Since E. atricas bites can penetrate human skin on occasion, the effects of agatoxin might be felt by bite-victims, though these spiders will not bite unless provoked.